UMM-CSci-Systems/Log-processing/README.md

 ### Top-level `process_logs.sh`

-We'll start our description with a "top-level" script `process_logs.sh` which is what you call to "run the program".
-This is _not_ where you should start the programming, though, because this won't work until all the helper scripts are written.
+We'll start our description with a "top-level" script `process_logs.sh` which is what you call to "run the program". **This is _not_ where you should start the programming**, though, because this won't work until all the helper scripts are written.
 So we'll describe it top-down, but you should probably write the "helper" scripts (described below) first, and save `process_logs.sh` for last.